pinakographos/Hachures/README.md

 Now we are ready to begin hachure generation through the main loop of the script.

 ## Contour Splitting
 The script iterates through the contour lines, starting with the lowest-elevation one.
-We begin by dividing this contour line into chunks, each being `max_spacing * 3` in width (and remember, `max_hachure_spacing` is in units of the DEM's pixels, so that if the DEM pixel width is 12 meters for example, and `max_hachure_spacing` is 3, then `max_hachure_spacing` represents 36 meters).
+We begin by dividing this contour line into chunks, each being `max_hachure_spacing * 3` in width (and remember, `max_hachure_spacing` is in units of the DEM's pixels, so that if the DEM pixel width is 12 meters for example, and `max_hachure_spacing` is 3, then `max_hachure_spacing` represents 36 meters).
 This choice of multiplying by 3 is somewhat arbitrary on my part, but the results seem to work pleasantly enough.

 <img width="705" alt="image" src="https://github.com/pinakographos/Hachures/assets/5448396/b858a338-496d-400a-bed0-c5ae46d8c232">